SuperWhiteNoise/cmdrSearchLimpetv2/readme.md

   - `!foe <cmdr>` - regard as foe
   - `!kos <cmdr>` - Kill on sight
   - `!un <cmdr>` - the default value for any cmdr found by Inara
+- Improved security features - where the role of 'Paladin' is looked for when updating internal SQL records
+- Added new fields to the lookup internal table so we know when a record was updated and by whom